Best online casino pokies for Australian players - more info

-Middle Ground Prison Reform is not a law firm; we are an all volunteer non-profit organization which advocates to protect and educate the incarcerated and their supporters.
+Middle Ground Prison Reform is not a law firm; we are an all-volunteer non-profit organization which works to protect the constituional rights of the incarcerated in jails and prisons in Arizona and to educate the incarcerated and their supporters about protecting those rights.
 Nothing on this site is intended to be legal advice.
 If you require the services of an attorney, you should contact an attorney who specializes in the subject matter of concern to you.
 We can sometimes provide referrals to attorneys.
-All information contained herein is provided for informational and/or educational purposes and may contain personal opinions of the admiistration, or may contain information we have copied or repeated from other documents.
+All information contained herein is provided for informational and/or educational purposes and may contain personal opinions of the administration or may contain information we have copied or repeated from other documents.

 We hope the information posted here is helpful, especially if you are attempting to navigate the difficult and sometimes confusing and insensitive criminal justice system in Arizona.
-Arizona has one of the harshest criminal codes in the USA and our state prison system is rife with problems: lack of adequate or effective medical care, including for referrals to outside specialists; gangs who harm or extort inmates or their families; cruel or negligent treatment of the mentally ill; overuse of solitary confinement cell; rule-breaking by prison guards; lack of cohesive rehabilitation programming; unfair discplinary system; ineffective grievance system, among many other issues.
+Arizona has one of the harshest criminal codes in the USA and our state prison system is rife with problems: lack of adequate or effective medical care, including for referrals to outside specialists; gangs who harm or extort inmates or their families; cruel or negligent treatment of the mentally ill; overuse of solitary confinement cell; rule-breaking by prison guards; lack of cohesive rehabilitation programming; unfair disciplinary system; ineffective grievance system, among many other issues.
 Arizona is the only state where visitors are charged a fee when applying for visitation at the state prisons, and none of the fee is used for visitation purposes.
 Arizona prisons also have the largest population of protective custody inmates, which implies that the system is becoming more dangerous for inmates.
 Security procedures employed at the prisons are often just for "show" and are meaningless in providing actual security.
 Only in 2016, after inmate litigation, has the Arizona Dept. of Corrections attempted to integrate its housing units and job offerings.
-Middle Ground Prison Reform has been in continuous operation since 1983 Donna Leone Hamm, Director, was appointed to the DOC Director's Stakeholder Committee, as mandated by Gov. Ducey, to advise the Department on various constituent issues or concerns.
-However, during the administration of former DOC Director Charles Ryan, the committee became dormant and has not been re-activated under the new Director, David Shinn.
+Middle Ground Prison Reform has been in continuous operation since 1983

 OUR MISSION STATEMENT: